5long/izwu/README.md

 `izwu` checks if your system is worth upgrading.

 Many Arch Linux users are addicted to running `pacman -Syu`.
-`izwu` might help you doing so less frequently.
+`izwu` might help you do so less frequently.

 ## Installation